mrbmc/mrbmc.github.io/src/projects/espn.md

 ## ESPN SportsCenter+

-We had extensive user research that suggested an opportunity to create a personally relevant, time-shifted, whip around experience for fans.
-Our concept was to leverage the incredible SportsCenter brand into a personalized highlight show.
+Streaming-native consumers expected content shaped to them, not editorial broadcast schedules.
+The whip-around highlight show was a SportsCenter signature, but it ran on broadcast time.
+SportsCenter+ was the response: a personalized whip-around show built from the existing ESPN ecosystem, available on demand, structured around the fan's interests instead of the network's airtime.

-The raw materials for this product all existed within the ESPN app ecosystem: live action highlights, studio commentary, UI motion for transitions, and ML personalization algorithms.
-The net new work was a branded experience and duration controls.
-This made the level of effort lower than expected.
+The raw materials already existed in the app: live action highlights, studio commentary, UI motion for transitions, and ML personalization algorithms.
+The design work added a branded experience and duration controls.
+The leverage was that personalization could ship without rebuilding the content pipeline.

 <video src="/images/portfolio/espn/SportsCenter_plus.mp4" showcontrols controls></video>{.center}